benschaf/kaesekaestchen/README.md

 ```
 The `--p-highlight-transparent` variable is used for the hover effect on buttons.

+#### Accessibility for colours
+The colours used in the web app are accessible for users with colour blindness.
+The colour scheme was tested using the [Colorable](https://colorable.jxnblk.com/) tool.
+The colour scheme was also tested using the [Contrast Checker](https://contrastchecker.com/) tool.
+The results can be found below:

+### Layout
+The layout of the website also adheres to the [Material Design 2 Dark Theme guidelines](https://m2.material.io/design/color/dark-theme.html).
+The Layout is based on cards.
+The cards are used to group related content together.

+#### Information Architecture
+The cards are also used to create a visual hierarchy.
+- The biggest card is the **gameboard**, making it the main focus of the website.
+- The card on the top left is the **score card**, which is the second most important card.
+- The **options card** is the third most important card and always appears below or after the score card.
+- The **instructions card** is only visible upon scrolling down or clicking on the "How to Play" button in the header.

 ### Typography
 - [Nunito](https://fonts.google.com/specimen/Nunito) was used for all text on the website.
 This font was chosen because of its playful roundness, which fits the theme and style of the game.